WHAT IS COMMUNITY SOLAR?

 Those who participate in the project by purchasing units will see payment come in two ways:

 2. An annual production incentive through Washington State at $0.14 per kWh, available for 8 years and capped at $5,000 per year, per customer.
-State production incentives are subject to changes in state law and cannot be guaranteed year-to-year.

 Will participants be eligible for federal tax credits?